Toward a Deterministic Nucleation Theory for Chirality-Controlled Nanotube Synthesis: Deterministic Nucleation

+The enrichment of $(12,6)$ nanotubes is predominantly observed on $\langle 1,1,1 \rangle$ facets of face-centered-cubic catalysts (e.g., Cu, Co, Ni, and Pt nanoparticles)~\cite{Yang2020}.
+These catalysts possess a lattice parameter of approximately 2.5 $\AA$, closely matching graphene's 2.47 $\AA$ lattice constant---making these six-fold symmetric facet ideal for templating carbon nanostructures.
+Under such geometric constraints, the $[(2,1),\ldots]$ cap structure emerges due to its inherent symmetry matching, establishing a direct correlation with $(12,6)$ nanotube enrichment.
+The $\langle 1,1,1 \rangle$ facets exert precise control over initial cap formation, selectively directing nucleation toward $[(2,1),\ldots]$ configurations (Fig.~\ref{fig:3}A).
+During this process, the carbon network extends epitaxially across the catalyst facet in a graphene-like growth mode, forming a $\mathrm{C}_{54}$ intermediate composed of 19 hexagonal carbon rings.
+This structural preference is consistently supported by graphene growth studies~\cite{Artyukhov2015,Zhang2024}.
+The critical transition to cap formation occurs when the expanding carbon network encounters the catalyst facet boundary, triggering pentagon incorporation that yields the specific $[(2,1),\ldots]$ cap---a well-established mechanistic step~\cite{Huang2011,Pigos2011,Yang2020,Swinkels2023}.

-The enrichment of $(12,6)$ nanotubes can thus be explained by the combination of optimal nucleation characteristics with favorable post-nucleation growth kinetics—specifically, a diameter of approximately 1.3~nm and a chiral angle of $19.1^\circ$~\cite{Ding2008,Qiu2021,He2019b}.
+The enrichment of $(12,6)$ nanotubes can thus be explained by the combination of favorable nucleation characteristics with optimal post-nucleation growth kinetics—specifically, a diameter of approximately 1.3~nm and a chiral angle of $19.1^\circ$~\cite{Ding2008,Qiu2021,He2019b}.

 However, achieving such well-defined growth requires precise incorporation of all six pentagons at $(2,1)$ sublattice sites (or equivalently, $(1,2)$ sites, which yield the mirror-symmetric $(6,12)$ chirality).
-Any deviation from this ideal configuration—for example, substituting two $(2,1)$ pentagons with $(3,0)$ sites—deterministically shifts the resulting chirality to the semiconducting $(14,4)$ type (Fig.~\ref{fig:3}b).
+Any deviation from this ideal configuration direct the grow to alternative chirality.
+For example, substituting two $(2,1)$ pentagons with $(3,0)$ sites—deterministically shifts the resulting chirality to the semiconducting $(14,4)$ type.
 Consistent with this theoretical framework, the $(14,4)$ nanotube exhibits experimental enrichment under similar synthesis conditions~\cite{Yang2016}.
-Moreover, several other structurally related chiralities—including $(18,0)$, $(16,2)$, $(15,3)$, and $(9,9)$—are also enriched under specific synthesis conditions~\cite{Yang2020}.
+Moreover, several other structurally related chiralities—including $(18,0)$, $(16,2)$, $(15,3)$, and $(9,9)$—are also enriched under specific synthesis conditions(Fig.~\ref{fig:3}B)~\cite{Yang2020}.

-Yet a deeper question persists: why are $(12,6)$ nanotubes overwhelmingly preferred over other chiralities across different synthesis conditions?
-Although a rapid post-nucleation elongation rate makes them easier to detect experimentally, this alone cannot explain their abundance across diverse synthesis conditions unless preferential nucleation conditions also exist relative to neighboring caps.
-Among the 730 distinct cap configurations (satisfying the Isolated Pentagon Rule) closely related to this six-fold symmetry, only 116 configurations yield $(12,6)$ chirality.
-From a configurational entropy perspective alone, other chiralities should be substantially more probable within this symmetry family.
-The experimental predominance of $(12,6)$ nanotubes therefore points to decisive energetic advantages and kinetic privilege of the $[(2,1),\ldots]$ cap that override entropic factors.